Excoriation Disorder: Understanding Chronic Skin Picking

 3. Self-Management and Support Strategies

-- Keeping hands occupied with fidget toys or stress balls.
+• Occupying the hands with fidget toys or stress balls.

 4. Holistic and Lifestyle-Based Interventions